 - Employment disputes

 - Statutory license protection

 - Physical damage to property

 Business Property Insurance

-Whether your building is owned, rented or leased, your BrokerLink broker can identify the right coverage and the limitations of the coverage for your business property.
+Whether your building is owned, rented or leased, your BrokerLink broker

 Remember: if any of your properties are vacant for longer than 30 days, let your BrokerLink broker know as it will affect your coverage.